Shaken vs. Stirred: The Ice Melt Experiment

 It looked like possibly a hair more than what I used for shaken, but very close.

-10. When I measured the results, they were similar, but the shaken does seem to have less ice melt.
+10. When I measured the results, they were similar, but the stirred does seem to have less ice melt.

 Photo 1: Stirred 1